Regulations for wooden pallets.

 EU Deforestation Regulation (EUDR)

 The EU Deforestation Regulation (EUDR) is a landmark piece of legislation that replaces the EU Timber Regulation (EUTR).
-It came into force on June 29, 2023, and its primary goal is to ensure that products sold in the EU market have not been sourced from deforested or degraded land.
-The EU Timber Regulation will be fully repealed by December 30, 2027, with a transition period for certain products.
+It officially entered into force on June 29, 2023, with the primary goal of ensuring that products sold on the EU market are not sourced from deforested or degraded land.

 Key Implications for Wooden Pallet Producers: